W. T. Cosgrave: Domestic policy

-In the first few years in power Cosgrave's new government faced a number of problems.
+In the first few years in office, Cosgrave's government faced several problems.
 The government attempted to reduce the size of the National Army.
-During the Civil War it had grown to over 55,000 men which, now that the war was over, was far too large and costly to maintain.
+During the Civil War, it had grown to over 55,000 men which, now that the war was over, was far too large and costly to maintain.
 Some army officers challenged the authority of the government to cut the size of the Army.
-The officers, mostly Pro-Treaty IRA men, were angry that the government was not doing enough to help to create a republic and predicted massive unemployment.
+The officers, mostly Pro-Treaty IRA men, were angry that the government was not doing enough to help create a republic and predicted massive unemployment.

 When he and his position were challenged by the disgruntled Army officers of the Irish Republican Army Organisation, other politicians and soldiers took the important decisions.

 In March 1924, more layoffs were expected, and army officers Major-General Liam Tobin and Colonel Charles Dalton sent an ultimatum to the government demanding an end to the demobilisation.
 Minister for Justice Kevin O'Higgins, who was also acting president for Cosgrave while the latter was in hospital, moved to resolve the so-called "Army Mutiny".
 Richard Mulcahy, the Minister for Defence, resigned, and O'Higgins was victorious in a very public power struggle within Cumann na nGaedheal.
 The crisis within the army was solved but the government was divided.

 In 1924, the British and Irish governments agreed to attend a Boundary Commission to redraw the border which partitioned Ireland between the Irish Free State and Northern Ireland.
 The Free State's representative was Minister for Education Eoin MacNeill, a respected scholar.
 The Free State expected to gain much territory in heavily Catholic and republican parts of Counties Londonderry, Fermanagh, Tyrone, and Armagh, for the British government had indicated during the Treaty negotiations that the wishes of the nationalist inhabitants along the border would be taken into account.
-However, after months of secret negotiations a newspaper reported that there would be little change to the border, and the Free State would actually lose territory in County Donegal.
+However, after months of secret negotiations, a newspaper reported that there would be little change to the border, and the Free State would lose territory in County Donegal.
 MacNeill resigned from the Commission and, shortly afterwards, from the government for not reporting to Cosgrave on the details of the commission.
-Cosgrave immediately went to London for a meeting with the British Prime Minister and the Prime Minister of Northern Ireland, where they agreed to let the border remain as it was, and in return the Free State did not have to pay its pro-rata share of the Imperial debt.
+Cosgrave immediately went to London for a meeting with the British Prime Minister and the Prime Minister of Northern Ireland, where they agreed to let the border remain as it was, and in return, the Free State did not have to pay its pro-rata share of the Imperial debt.
 In the Dáil debate on 7 December, Cosgrave stated: "I had only one figure in my mind and that was a huge nought.
 That was the figure I strove to get, and I got it."